indigitous-sg/project-vigil/README.md

 #### Twilio

-- Set up interactive voice recording flow to receive call
+- Set up webhooks for call that is received
     - After receiving call, play voice recording and take message
     - Store audio recording and transcribe
     - Send transcription and audio URL to backend

 #### Backend

 - Receive webhook from Twilio with transcription and audio URL
 - Store information in firebase, and emit event to users who havbe 'active' status
 - Receive information from active users on whether they will respond to
-- Handle user logins and store user details into firebase
 - Handle other webhooks from Twilio, e.g. when calls fail

 Note: webhooks can be tested with ngrok

 #### Frontend

-- First user will create organisation and be administrator by default
-- Administrator will approve subsequent requests for members of the organisation, and indicate what level of permissions
-- Handle login, use google SSO?
-Or email / password combination
+- Handle login using firebase authentication
 - Allow users to toggle active / inactive status
-- Each call should be listed, with different status (new / being handled by other user / resolved)
-- There should be filters for different calls
+- Three tabs to differentiate different call statuses: Assigned to me, Open, Closed
+- Ability to play audio given media file url

+#### TODO

+- Add tests for nodejs backend call flow
+- Rewrite to run backend on Google App Engine so multiple users can test at appspot domain

+#### Future Features

+- Admin console to manage users within specific organisations

 #### Running instructions from a Cordova template: